Planning a birthday party, baby shower, or family celebration often comes down to one simple question: how much cake do you actually need?

 For formal events, you can even pre-cut the cake in the kitchen and serve neatly portioned pieces.

-Customizing Your Sheet Cake for Style and Size
+Customizing Your Sheet Cake

 Adding Decor, Filling, and Layers

-You can enhance any 1/4 sheet cake with:
+You can personalize a sheet cake with:

 - Buttercream or fondant decorations